buddhist-uni/buddhist-uni.github.io/_content/monographs/highway-dharma-letters_heng-shure-heng-chau.md

 > Three steps, one bow: that was how they made their pilgrimage. […] an unadorned account of an authentic spiritual journey.

-A monk and novice write letters to their teacher as they protrate their way up the California coast.
+A monk and novice write letters to their teacher as they prostrate their way up the California coast.

 Note: this Second Edition is entitled *Highway Dharma Letters: Two Buddhist Pilgrims Write to Their Teacher*.